nevadoapps/Learning/docs/CSharpFundamentals/CSharp_Object_Oriented_Programming_Part01.md

 Polymorphism is often referred to as the third pillar of object-oriented programming, after encapsulation and inheritance.
 Polymorphism is a Greek word that means **"many-shaped** and it has two distinct aspects:
 - At run time, object of a derived class may be treated as objects of a base class in places such as method parameters and collections or arrays.
 When this polymorphism occurs, the object's declared type is no longer identical to its run-time type.
 - Base classes may define and implement **virtual** methods, and derived classes can **override** them, which means they provide their own definition and implementation.
-At run-time, when client code calls the method, the CRL looks up the run-time type of the object, and invokes that override of the virtual method.
+At run-time, when client code calls the method, the CLR looks up the run-time type of the object, and invokes that override of the virtual method.
 In your source code you can call a method on a base class, and cause a derived class's version of the method to be executed.

 Virtual meethod enable you to work with groups of the related object in a uniform way.